gazebosim/gz-sim/tutorials/joint_controller.md

 # 1) JointController

 - Joint controller which can be attached to a model with a reference to a single joint.
-- Currently, only the first axis of a joint is actuated.
+- Currently, only the first axis of a joint can be actuated.

-possible use of this controller type is where one wants only to actuate a single joint.

 ### modes of JointController

 1) Velocity mode

 2) Force mode

-### velocity mode:
+### Velocity mode:

-This mode lets the user control the desired joint directly.
+This mode lets the user control the desired joint velocity directly.

-### force mode:
+### Force mode:

 A user who wants to control joint velocity using a PID controller can use this mode.

-This mode lets the user explicitly set the values of PID gains and also bounds for velocity.
+This mode lalso ets the user explicitly set the values of PID gains and also bounds for velocity.

-Note: This mode is for the user who looking to manually tune PID for velocity control according to a specific use case (e.g. Custom models).
+Note: This force mode is for the user who looking to manually tune PID for velocity control according to a specific use case (e.g. Custom models).
 For general purposes, velocity mode will give the best results.

 Required parameters for both modes can be found [here](https://gazebosim.org/api/gazebo/4.5/classignition_1_1gazebo_1_1systems_1_1JointController.html#:~:text=joint%20is%20actuated.-,System%20Parameters,-%3Cjoint_name%3E%20The).